Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

-The problem of ergodicity is more subtle for the pseudo-groups of localized dynamics, where the restriction of the maps to a given domain are considered.
-While the localized dynamics appears in many setting, such as the return maps or the local holonomy of a foliation, it is well-understood only in dimension one.
+The problem of ergodicity is more subtle for the pseudo-groups of localized dynamics, where the restriction of the maps to a given domain is considered.
+While the localized dynamics appear in many settings, such as the return maps or the local holonomy of a foliation, it is well understood only in dimension one.
 Most basic questions in higher dimensions are open, even for the local affine actions or local homogeneous actions (cf. \cite{Boutonnet_Ioana_Salehi} for a remarkable development for certain algebraic actions). {As an application of our main results, one can provide the first examples of foliations of codimension greater than one which are stably ergodic with respect to the transversal Lebesgue measure (cf. \cite{RajabzadehThesis} for the detailed proof). }